cardpay/php-sdk-v3/README.md

 **Important:** please note that current implementation is using temporary files storage (see [FileTokensStorageApi](lib/api/FileTokensStorageApi.php)), to save, read and delete (if needed) the API tokens.
 You may implement another tokens storage (session, database, Memcached, Redis, etc) by implementing [TokensStorageApi](lib/api/TokensStorageApi.php) interface.

 In order to obtain the API tokens please use [AuthApiClient](lib/api/AuthApiClient.php).
-It requires API terminal code and password, provided by Unlimint.
+It requires API terminal code and password, provided by Unlimit.

 Please follow the [installation procedure](#installation--usage) and then run the following: